storj/storj/docs/design/storagenode-downtime-tracking.md

 ## Abstract

-This document describes Storage Node downtime tracking.
+This document describes storage node downtime tracking.

 ## Background

-[Disqualification design document](disqualification.md) describes how Storage Nodes get disqualified based on the reputation scores described in [node selection design document](node-selection.md).
+[Disqualification design document](disqualification.md) describes how storage nodes get disqualified based on the reputation scores described in [node selection design document](node-selection.md).

 Current disqualification approach disqualified several nodes, because of their uptime stats, without clear and fair evidence.
 These disqualifications needed to be reverted and the disqualification system disabled.
 Before we can start handling disqualifications we need to more reliably track offline status of nodes.